pplainx/Password-Generator/README.md

 ### Usage
-Click the generate password button, then the application will give alerts about the criteria, follow the alerts and then enter the your password with the correct length.
+Click the generate password button, then the application will give alerts about the criteria, follow the alerts and then enter the your password with the correct length..